Beatles-Platz

 The Beatles-Platz (Beatles Plaza) is in the St. Pauli quarter in Hamburg, Germany, at the crossroads of Reeperbahn and Große Freiheit.

+Overview

 It is circular, with a diameter of 29 m and paved black to make it look like a vinyl record.
 Five statues stand along the perimeter representing the Beatles: John Lennon, Paul McCartney, Stuart Sutcliffe, George Harrison, and a hybrid of drummers Pete Best and Ringo Starr, each of whom played with The Beatles at times during their Hamburg engagements.

 This plaza was built to commemorate Hamburg's importance in The Beatles' history.
 The draft design was by architectural firm Dohse & Stich.
 Building the project cost about €500,000 and was split among donations, sponsors, and the city of Hamburg.

 Construction began with the symbolic groundbreaking on 29 May 2008, which was done by Stephan Heller, Uriz von Oertzen (Hi-Life Entertainment), Frank Otto, Dr. Karin von Welck (minister of culture), Markus Schreiber (head of borough exchange Hamburg-Mitte), and Prof. Jörn Walter (construction supervisor).